prefix-dev/pixi/docs/advanced/pyproject_toml.md

 ```

 ## Build-system section
 The `pyproject.toml` file normally contains a `[build-system]` section.
-Pixi will use this section to install the project (as an editable install, i.e. equivalent to `pip install -e .`) automatically and add it to the lock file.
+Pixi will use this section to build and install the project if it is added as a path pypi dependency.
 ```toml title="pyproject.toml"
 [build-system]
 requires = ["setuptools", "wheel"]